 Plank Pose — Kumbhakasana

 Inhale as you step your left foot back, coming into Plank Pose (also known as High Push-Up Pose).
-Spread your fingers and align your wrists directly under your shoulders.
+Then, spread your fingers and align your wrists directly under your shoulders.
 Your feet should be hip-distance apart.
 Draw back through your heels and lengthen your spine.

 Knees, Chest, and Chin Pose — Ashtanga Pranam